DUCATI 899 PANIGALE (2013 - 2016) Review

 What’s not?
 If your bike is already wearing a lovely set of super-light rims as standard, then you’ll feel less benefit, but if you’re on heavy cast wheels (like the 899 is), you’ll be blown away.

 EngineNext up: Reliability

-The Superquadra engine has a revised bore and stroke and, as like the big Panigale, is a stressed member forming part of the monocoque construction.
-Claimed power is 148bhp, 8 more than the old 848, with 73ftlb of torque.
+The Superquadra engine has a revised bore and stroke and, like the big Panigale, is a stressed member forming part of the monocoque construction.
+Claimed power is 148bhp, eight more than the old 848, with 73ftlb of torque.
 There’s a nice spread of power.
 It isn’t peaky like the 1198, pulls hard from 6000rpm right through to the redline at 10,700rpm.

 Reliability & build qualityNext up: Value

 Showa forks control the front, Sachs at the rear and Brembo (via Bosch ABS) the brakes.
 The standard of components used is high and so is the level of finish, as you’d expect from Ducati.
 Ducati's reliability issues are now a thing of the past, service intervals are much longer than in the old days.